Sugarcane

 • The infected cane produces no harvestable material, only sterile, spore-bearing structures.

-The Solution:
+Solution:

-• Grow smut-resistant varieties recommended by ICAR-SBI.
+• Grow recommended smut-resistant varieties.

 5. Waterlogging / Flooding